The Juscelino-Kubitschek bridge spans Lake

 But modernization is happening by function, rather than holistically.
 In addition, highly manual processes for internal and external collaboration are frustrating supply chain integration: 22% of supply chain leaders say their digital connectivity to suppliers is limited to sharing emails and spreadsheets and a further 42% say they are starting to adopt digital tools and/or cloud-based platforms for various supply chain functions.
 Embracing technologies such as AI, cloud and data platforms is an imperative for competitiveness.

-Our survey also revealed concerning gaps between the perceptions of C-suite and supply chain executives in three key areas:
+Our research also revealed concerning gaps between the perceptions of C-suite and supply chain executives in three key areas:

 • Despite appreciation for the supply chain's impact on financial performance, 88% of supply chain leaders say their C-suite considers it a cost center.
 While costs must be managed, 88% of supply chain executives say their organization’s supply chain plays a vital role in enhancing the customer experience by promptly addressing customer needs (compared to 76% of the C-suite).